Makman2/go-healthserver/README.md

 name is the URL path you can reach the health-endpoint.
 In the example above you can reach the configured check via `localhost:10000/health` once the health server was started.
 If the URL is queried, all registered checks defined via `Checks` are invoked and tested for errors.
-Each check itself has a name (that you can choose to your likings) and a check-function.
+Each check itself has a name (that you can choose to your likings, but they should be unique for an endpoint) and a check-function.
 Check-functions are supposed to return an error if the check failed, and `nil` otherwise.
+Multiple health checks registered for a single endpoint are executed in parallel.

 The health server responds with a `200` *OK* status code if all registered checks for an endpoint are successful, and with a `503` *Service Unavailable* if not.